argang05/torai-careers-page-demo/README.md

-# Salesforce Careers Page
+# Tor.ai Careers Page

-We've created a **Salesforce Careers Page** using **Next.js, Shadcn UI, and Tailwind CSS**.
+We've created a **Tor.ai Careers Page** using **Next.js, Shadcn UI, and Tailwind CSS**.
 The page includes the following components:

 ## 📌 Navbar
 A responsive navigation bar with links to different sections of the page.